NandhiniCR/git-learning-lab/README.md

       Explanation: Opens the general Git help documentation.
 It provides a list of Git commands and guides on how to use them.

-   F) git help <command>

-      Explanation: Shows detailed help for a specific Git command.
-Ex: git help commit. helps you understand what the command does, its options, and how to use it.

  ------------------------------------------------------------------------------------------------------------------------------------------------------------------
  2. REPOSITORY CREATION COMMANDS